imackill/BHS_Astronomy/README.md

 <h1>The Website for the BHS Astronomy Club</h1>
 #Using Vanilla TypeScript
 An accessible website that's used by members of the BHS Astronomy Club to organize events and distribute info.
 Does not use any boilerplate or bundling program.
+Also contains the vscode launch profiles that I prefer, along with the necessary ENV variables.

 By [Erasmusss]https://github.com/Erasmusss